ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/native-apis.md

 In this lab, you will learn how to:

 - Access native functionality with Capacitor
-- Use the built-in Capacitor APIs to leverage native functionality
 - Detect which platform the application is currently running on
 - Create and use mock objects for unit testing